 Something surprising about Athletics that people would not know.

 That you are always more alive during moments of all-out sport competitiveness than nearly any other second of your life.
 Sometimes you look back on moments during sports and wonder exactly how you got so caught up in a game.
 And then you realize it was always more than a game: it was camaraderie- a club; and it was a place where you got to challenge yourself to be the best version of who you could be.
 The storm raged on, and you were in the moment raging with it.

 It's like you're right in the eye of the storm.
 Around you is a blaze of action and commotion; inside you is calmness and readiness.
 During practices you feel like you're getting punished for no reason.
 During games/matches/fights you feel like all that punishment made you tough enough to punish someone else.
 You feel like the world owes you a victory- like you owe one to yourself.
 And when that whistle blows, when that bell dings, when that final moment comes, you better hope you gave it everything you possible had.

-Tell a funny story about your involvement in athletics
+Tell your Fans a funny or interesting story about Athletics

 One time, during my junior year, I got to play varsity soccer- for 1 minute!
 The goalkeeper at the time had a muscle cramp and came out of the game.
 I went in and thought I would be playing for the remaining 10 minutes.
 Instead, they stretched out the other goalkeeper and put him back in within a minute.
 That was my junior year varsity career in its totality.
 I wasn't necessarily mad, but I was a little bit disappointed that I wasn't able to see more high-level action that year.
 I spent a lot of time watching, and started to feel like a classic bench warmer. finally, during my senior year, I was able to shine.